Trauma and Prevention: An Introduction for Professionals

 What is a Traumatic Event?

 A traumatic event, or series of events, are harmful, dangerous, or life-threatening experiences.
-When traumatic events occur, they can cause strong emotions such as fear and helplessness effecting a person’s functioning and wellbeing that can persist well after the event.
+When traumatic events occur, they can cause strong emotions such as fear and helplessness affecting a person’s functioning and wellbeing that can persist well after the event.
 However, just because a person experiences a traumatic event does not necessarily mean they will perceive it as traumatic or go on to develop traumatic stress or other difficulties.

 What Is Traumatic Stress?